 We believe that caring for the psychosocial and emotional needs of our patients and families are just as important as the medical care they receive.
 The Brain Tumor Program offers comprehensive support services for the entire family, including: support groups for patients, parents and siblings; psychosocial and pastoral support; teen retreats, recreational camps and education/learning support.

-We use the most modern diagnostic neuro-imaging modalities and innovative technologies, such as functional magnetic resonance imaging (fMRI) and spectroscopy.
-We also use state-of-the-art microscopes and technology to pinpoint patient tumors.
-Our specialists in cancer genetics and genomics investigate any hereditary causes for the development of cancer and, based upon the results, counsels families accordingly.
-The Brain Tumor Program is seamlessly joined with our Long Term Survivor Program, which is staffed by experienced physicians who continue to monitor children treated for a brain tumor long after the treatments were completed.
+We use the most modern diagnostic neuro-imaging modalities, functional magnetic resonance imaging (fMRI) and proton radiation therapy.
+We also use state-of-the-art operating microscopes and technology to determine the true extent of infiltrating tumors.
+Our specialists in cancer genetics and genomics investigate any hereditary causes for the development of cancer and, based upon the results, counsel families accordingly.
+The Brain Tumor Program is seamlessly joined with our Long Term Survivor Program, which is staffed by experienced physicians who continue to monitor children treated for a brain tumors long after the treatments are completed.

-We have also embarked on an exciting and innovative journey involving the development of personalized medicine based on genome sequencing of each patient’s tumor.
-This will enable us to deliver targeted therapies that are unique to each individual patient, with the potential for greater efficacy and less side effects.
+We are leaders in the development of personalized medicine based on genome sequencing of each patient's tumor.
+This enables us to deliver targeted therapies that are unique to each individual patient, with the potential for greater efficacy and fewer side effects.

-We are a founding member and one of only 10 sites of the Pediatric Brain Tumor Consortium (PBTC).
-In addition, we are a member of the Children’s Oncology Group (COG) and also have access to innovative experimental protocols through the COG Phase I Consortium.
-We were also a founding member of the Texas-Oklahoma Pediatric Neuro-Oncology Consortium (TOPNOC).
+We are a founding member and one of only 10 sites of the Pediatric Brain Tumor Consortium (PBTC)a member of the Pacific Pediatric Neurooncology Consortium and a founding member of the Southern Pediatric Neuroncology Consortium (SOPNOC).
+In addition, we are a member of the Children’s Oncology Group (COG) and have access to innovative experimental protocols through the COG Phase I Consortium.

 Ranked #4 in the country by U.S. News & World Report.